 In Sooke visit the Copper Room at the Sooke Harbour House for bistro inspired food.
 Or make reservations and enjoy a fine dining experience with views of their amazing gardens and the Juan de Fuca Strait.
-The West Coast Grill at the Prestige Oceanfront Resort also serves delicious food; cue the memorable fresh wild salmon with barley risotto.

 And if you have a giant appetite head to local favourite, Mom’s Cafe, housed in a 60’s style diner for delicious home cooking.
 Their soups are awesome!
 Save room for one of their gargantuan made-for-sharing slices of fresh-baked pie.

 There are plenty of other adventures you can organize in Sooke if you have more time.
 They include whale watching with Sooke Whale Watching and kayaking with Rush Adventures.
 For a small part of Vancouver Island, Sooke offers the visitor a veritable feast of outdoor adventures.